StanPlatinum/HYBRID/README.md

 For now, install Xen 4.6 seems a bit of inappropriate because the version is too old, but we only have it.

-Xen installing is a trivial thing but time-consuming, you may want to get some help from https://github.com/xulai1001/auto-deploy and https://github.com/xulai1001/auto-deploy/blob/master1/rake/xen.rb
+Xen installing is a trivial thing but time-consuming, you may want to get some help, you could refer to https://github.com/xulai1001/auto-deploy and https://github.com/xulai1001/auto-deploy/blob/master1/rake/xen.rb.

+For detailed method about installing Xen, see https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source.

 Issues are welcomed.

 After finishing Xen installing, you should get a Linux (Ubuntu is the best I guess...) as guest OS.

-## 2. install libVMI
+## 2. install LibVMI

 In our project, we use LibVMI version 0.10.1 to run some demos.

+For detailed method about installing LibVMI, see https://github.com/libvmi/libvmi.

-## 3. use it!
+## 3. Run it!

 ### 3.1 Creating a HVM guest

-Please also refer to Xen homepage...
+Please also refer to Xen homepage..., https://wiki.xenproject.org/wiki/Xen_Project_Beginners_Guide.

 ### 3.2 using LibVMI